-Tift Regional Health System, Inc. ("Tift") is writing to notify you of an incident that may affect the privacy of some of your information.
-Although we have no evidence of any identity theft or fraud occurring as a result of this event, this letter provides details of the incident, our response, and resources available to you to help protect your information from possible misuse, should you feel it appropriate to do so.
+CVB, Inc. dba Malouf Companies ("Malouf") writes to notify you of a recent incident that may involve some of your personal information.
+Although we have no evidence of misuse of your information, we write to provide you with information about the incident, our response, and steps you can take to help protect against the possible misuse of your information, should you feel it is appropriate to do so.